-Potential CRLF upland habitat may occur in the non-native annual grassland habitat of the Strawberry Fields Site.
-Although unlikely, if CRLF were to be present at the time of construction of the Proposed Project, construction-related activities have the potential to cause frog mortality.
-Frog mortality would be a potentially significant adverse environmental effect of Alternative A. Potential adverse effects to CRLF would be avoided or minimized to less-than-significant levels with implementation of the mitigation measures identified in Section 5.5.1, which include a preconstruction survey, silt fencing, and worker awareness training.
-A Biological Assessment, with a finding of "may affect but is not likely to adversely affect" CRLF was sent to USFWS for consultation in accordance with Section 7 of the Federal Endangered Species Act (FESA) and is provided in Appendix D-1.
+The proposed bank stabilization methods would not require the removal of the elderberry shrubs and, consequently, the shrubs would be preserved.
+Although unlikely, if VELB were to be present at the time of construction of the Proposed Project, nearby construction-related activities have the potential to cause VELB mortality.
+VELB mortality would be a potentially significant adverse environmental effect of Alternative A. Potential adverse effects to VELB and its host plant would be avoided or minimized to less-than-significant levels with implementation of the mitigation measures identified in Section 5.5.1, which include avoidance and worker awareness training.
+A Biological Assessment, with a finding of "may affect but is not likely to adversely affect" VELB was sent by the BIA to USFWS for consultation and is provided in Appendix D-1.